 b) New evidence exists which the student had good reason for being unable to present at the Formal Stage;

 c) That it is possible to demonstrate that the decision made at the Formal Stage was not reasonable in all the circumstances.

-Where a student appeals against a Triage decision by a case officer, a different case officer will be assigned by the Special Cases Manager to handle the appeal at the Review Stage.
+Where a student appeals against a Triage decision by a case officer, a different case officer will be assigned to handle the appeal at the Review Stage.

 Where a Review Stage appeal was not investigated at the Formal Stage, the case officer will assess whether the appellant has raised new issues or evidence which merit investigation.
 In making this determination, the case officer will consider whether the student has raised issues which might plausibly lead to the appeal being upheld.
 If the case officer believes the appeal now merits investigation, they will conduct an investigation with the Board of Studies/Graduate Schools Board in line with the procedures at the Formal Stage (see ‘Part B Investigation’ above).

 In cases where an investigation is carried out at the Review Stage, the case officer will present the findings of that investigation to the student who is appealing, with the option of submitting comments within a defined time-frame.
 Those comments will then be included in the appeal submission to the Chair or Deputy Chair of the Special Cases Committee.

-If the case officer does not believe the appeal merits investigation, they will ask the Chair or Deputy Chair of the Special Cases Committee to make a decision on the Review Stage appeal.
+If the case officer does not believe the appeal merits investigation, they will ask the Special Cases Manager, Chair or Deputy Chair of the Special Cases Committee to make a decision on the Review Stage appeal.

 The Special Cases Manager can dismiss the Review Stage appeal without recourse to the Chair, Deputy Chair or other member of the Committee, on the following grounds: